American Thermal Window Press Coverage

 Windows serve a similar function.
 Eye-catching bay, picture and other specialty windows add personality to a home while also keeping the interior of the house comfortable.

 Windows keep heated or cooled air inside where it is supposed to be, let natural light in, and, when open, improve a home’s indoor air quality.
-They also save homeowners money in the long run, said Iver Johnson Sr., owner of Sahara Window and Doors of Mount Prospect and American Thermal Window of Chicago.
+They also save homeowners money in the long run, said Iver Johnson Sr., owner of Sahara Window and Doors of Niles and American Thermal Window of Chicago.

 Johnson, a former Chicago police officer, has been providing windows and doors to Chicago-area homeowners through his American Thermal Window Co. for 37 years.
 Then, nine years ago, he acquired Sahara Window and Doors.